AdamFehse/map-app/README.md

 ## Notes

-- Project data is currently public and contains no sensitive information.
 - Backend API enforces camelCase JSON serialization to match frontend expectations.
 - SQLite or other databases can be added for scalable backend data storage if needed.
 - API and frontend are loosely coupled; frontend can switch data sources by updating the fetch URL.